jonlamb-gh/sel4-hobd-prototype/README.md

 ```

 ## SMP / Multicore

+By default, only a single node/core is used, because the simulate script logic
+does automatically add smp options yet.

+CMake config `KernelMaxNumNodes` is in `configs/imx6_sabre_lite.cmake`.

 Add this to the generated `simulate` script if
 simulating (note that it must be >= `KernelMaxNumNodes`):